(New York, NY)

 Rabbi David Berger was raised in Brooklyn, NY, where he attended the Yeshiva of Flatbush for both elementary and high school.
 He is a graduate of Yeshiva College, has Smicha from the Rabbi Isaac Elchanan Theological Seminary and studied at Columbia University where he completed an MA and Ph.D.

-Rabbi David Berger is Broeklundian Professor of History at Brooklyn College and the Graduate Center of the City University of New York.
-He is also Visiting Professor of Jewish History at the Bernard Revel Graduate School of Yeshiva University, a Fellow of the American Academy for Jewish Research, Co-chair of the Academic Advisory Committee of the National Foundation for Jewish Culture, and former President of the Association for Jewish Studies.
+For many years, Rabbi Berger was Broeklundian Professor of History at Brooklyn College and the Graduate Center of the City University of New York.
+He is a Fellow of the American Academy for Jewish Research and serves on the Council of the World Union of Jewish Studies and the editorial board of Tradition.
+He has been President of the Association for Jewish Studies, Co-chair of the Academic Advisory Committee of the National Foundation for Jewish Culture, a Fellow of the Annenberg Research Institute, a Visiting Scholar at the Institute for Advanced Studies in Jerusalem, and Visiting Professor at Yale University and Harvard University.

 He is the author of The Jewish-Christian Debate in the High Middle Ages, which was awarded the John Nicholas Brown Prize by the Medieval Academy of America, and co-author of Judaism's Encounter with Other Cultures: Rejection or Integration?, a Finalist for the Jewish Book Award in Jewish Thought.
 His book, The Rebbe, the Messiah, and the Scandal of Orthodox Indifference, which has now been published in an updated Hebrew version (“Ha-Rebbe Melekh ha-Mashiach,” Sha’aruriyyat ha-Adishut, ve-ha-Iyyum al Emunat Yisrael), received the 2003-2004 Samuel Belkin Literary Award.